 Gender Pay Equality

 Gender pay equality is a legislatively backed movement geared at closing the gap between what men and women in similar positions are paid.
-According to recent data, women make roughly .80 cents to the dollar of their male counterparts, across multiple different industries.
+According to recent data, women make roughly .80 cents to the dollar of their male counterparts across multiple industries.
 Additionally, women-focused occupations, such as nursing, tend to pay significantly less than male-centric professions, such as programming.

-The gender pay gap can be broken down into two categories - adjusted pay gap and unadjusted pay gap.
-The adjusted pay gap takes into consideration a number of factors that can lead to lower salaries for female workers.
-Factors may include the number of hours worked, the amount of time spent out of the workforce, and the occupation of choosing.
-Even with adjustments, many studies have found that women make between 4.8% and 7.1% less than their male cohorts, according to a study by the CONSAD Research Group.
-Unadjusted data shows a gap that can range from 15% to 25% depending on the industry.
+The gender pay gap can be broken down into two categories - the adjusted pay gap and the unadjusted pay gap.
+The adjusted pay gap considers many factors that can lead to lower salaries for female workers.
+Factors may include the number of hours worked, time spent out of the workforce, and the chosen occupation.
+Even with adjustments, many studies have found that women make between 4.8% and 7.1% less than their male cohorts, according to a survey by the CONSAD Research Group.
+Unadjusted data shows a gap ranging from 15% to 25%, depending on the industry.

-Claims of pay inequality based on gender, or any other protected class, must be "promptly" investigated and proactive employers should train all hiring managers regarding the risk of disparate payments.
+Claims of pay inequality based on gender, or any other protected class, must be "promptly" investigated, and proactive employers should train all hiring managers regarding the risk of disparate payments.